code-verge/exercise-create-a-tribute-page-using-HTML/README.md

 Don’t overthink it as your tribute webpage will be a simple one-pager.

+There is no starter code provided.
+You will create a simple HTML page called ´index.html´.

 Complete the following tasks to complete this exercise:

 ### Task 1: Title